bpevs/johnny_decimal/README.md

 Importable utilities built with Typescript, for interacting with a [Johnny Decimal](https://johnnydecimal.com/) filing system.

-**This document is geared for development using our modules, and NOT the CLI.
-For a guide on the Johnny Decimal CLI, or Plugin Development, use our CLI guide: https://johnny.bpev.me**
+This document is geared for using our modules for your own Johnny Decimal javascript applications. **For CLI usage and Plugin Development information, use our [CLI guide](https://johnny.bpev.me)**

 ## API Documentation